rodaw92/GoldenAirline/README.md

 ![Parts](https://github.com/rodaw92/GoldenAirline/blob/master/GoldenAirline/image.png)

+# Choosing a DBMS
+After implementing Golden airline database in two deferent DBMS, I have chosen to continue working on NoSQL DB using MongoDB, it is document oriented, having the capacity to gather all forms of data, including unstructured data "Big Data".
+It is ideal for Rapid Application Development (Wikipedia, 2021), which is less focused on planning and more on a flexible approach (adaptive process) and also provides a flexible data architecture that allows users to quickly store and mix data of any structure without having to change the schema.

 # Setup
 1. I used the command "npx create-react-app frontend" in the VS code console to get the react application.
 2. Use 'npm start' to start the react application.